 How does aluminum compare to steel in terms of sustainability?

 Both aluminum and steel are recyclable.
-However, aluminum is generally more lightweight, which can reduce transportation emissions.
+However, aluminum is generally lighter, which can reduce transportation emissions.
 Its superior corrosion resistance means it often requires less maintenance and lasts longer in certain applications than steel, potentially giving it an edge in long-term sustainability for specific uses.

 Can aluminum be used for structural components of a building, or is it primarily for windows and facades?